Is my vagina really loose?

 You can tell your partner that he's incredibly misinformed.

 You might want to check out my answer to another question about vaginal tightness.
 But the short answer here is that your partner is woefully confused about sexual anatomy and arousal.
-The vagina does not permanently change due to penetration or sexual activities.
+The vagina does not permanently change due to inserting an object or sexual activities.
 Heck, a baby can come through the vaginal canal and (in most cases) not cause any significant changes to it...why in the world would a penis cause changes if a baby won't?
 I don't know about you, but I've never seen a penis the size of a full-term baby!

 So let you're partner in on the truth.
 If he refuses to believe you, you're welcome to send him here and we'll tell him the same thing!
 And if he still doesn't like it, then your best bet is to find a new partner who understands the way that arousal works and wants you to enjoy sexual activity.